 Positive reinforcement, on the other hand, works with a child’s developing mind.
 Instead of focusing on what they’re doing wrong, you reward them for doing the right thing.
 Incentives such as stickers, small treats, or verbal praise help build their confidence and show them that you’re on their team.
 This supportive approach encourages progress without the emotional setbacks of negative methods.

-Thumb Sucking Gloves
+Non-Invasive Thumb Sucking Gloves

 Many devices claim to help you end your child’s thumb sucking habit, but they differ in effectiveness.
-Traditional options, such as a hay rake or crib dental appliance, go directly inside a child’s mouth in the hopes of ending a thumb sucking habit, but it doesn’t always work that way.
+Traditional options, such as a hay rake or crib dental appliance, go directly inside a child’s mouth in the hopes of ending a thumb-sucking habit, but it doesn’t always work that way.
 Dental devices can feel uncomfortable or even painful and may make it harder for your child to do daily activities such as eating or talking.

 To help your child stop sucking their thumb, a non-invasive solution, such as a thumb-sucking glove, is a great choice.
 T-Guard offers thumb and finger-sucking gloves made from medical-grade plastic that fit comfortably over your child’s hand without restricting movement.
-This device used to stop thumb sucking has small slits along the sides, which eliminate the pleasurable suction sensation.
+This device, used to stop thumb sucking, has small slits along the sides, which eliminate the pleasurable suction sensation.
 Without that reward, children naturally stop the habit over time.

-Patience and Consistency
+Parental Patience and Consistency

-The final thumb sucking deterrents that really work are patience and consistency.
+The final thumb-sucking deterrents that really work are patience and consistency.
 Breaking any long-standing habit takes time, and most children start thumb-sucking during their early days as newborns.
 Although you may want to see immediate results, this doesn’t happen for every child, and setting expectations too high can only complicate the process, as you may become frustrated.

 Moreover, you must remain consistent with your expectations so that your child knows what to do.
 When you start to get lax and allow thumb-sucking at certain times, but not others, your child may become confused and revert to the habit.
 By staying firm but kind, you’re building a foundation for success and helping your child overcome this habit for good.